 Teaching online research skills to our learners Is crucial for many reasons.
 You already know as a teacher that you can communicate the answers to many questions in your classes quite quickly.
 Your students can frantically write down everything you say, read the textbooks you use in your lessons, and learn by discussing ideas with each other and with you.
 However, today much of students’ knowledge comes from using the Internet, so it's important they know how to use it correctly as an academic tool.

-It's often easy to assume that students’ access to technology and their technological skills are good enough for them to add depth to their understanding of academic subjects.
 In fact, many academics contend that the digital divide that separates successful and unsuccessful students is based on which schools have modern technological equipment and access to the Internet.
 Unfortunately, “haves” can possess every technological tool imaginable and still be academically behind “have-nots” with online research skills.

 The Edudemic article “Do Your Students Know How To Search?” reports the following: